 Though credentials and association memberships can be helpful in your search for a good roofing company, keep in mind here in Texas you don’t need to be licensed.
 Anybody is free to put a roof on your home.
 (Being bonded isn’t the same as being licensed and insured.)
 And ‘certified’ simply means a roofer’s been trained in the application of a particular product.
 (Which is good.)
 So to find a good roofing company in Texas, focus on character as well as credentials.

 Composition shingles make up the majority of roofs on homes in the U.S. (Read about composition shingles here.)
 They look better than ever nowadays, and they’re easier to install.
-The popular Timberline or ‘Prestique’ style composition shingles look great from the street, and even make a bad roof job look good.
+The popular Timberline or ‘Prestique’ style composition shingles look great from the street and even make a bad roof job look good.
 Unless you can inspect things up close, (and know what you’re looking for), don’t let the way a roof looks disproportionately affect your decision to use, or not use, a particular roofing company.

 The average homeowner buys a new roof just once in their lifetime.
 It’s uncharted territory for most.
-(Unfortunately people in the Dallas area and along the Gulf Coast aren’t very average.)
-And obviously a new roof’s not the most exciting thing to spend your money (or your time) on.
+(Unfortunately, people in the Dallas area and along the Gulf Coast aren’t very average.)
+And obviously, a new roof’s not the most exciting thing to spend your money (or your time) on.
 So we’ve put together some information to make the process a little easier – not only about finding a good roofing company, but also some ‘insider’ tips on the way they do business and some key questions you should ask

 A good roofing company knows what you really want.
 They want the same thing.
 Besides a great job, you want the most uneventful and pain-free shopping experience and roof job possible.

-If you’ve scoured the internet on finding a good roofer you’ve probably encountered a popular theme – how much does it cost for a new roof nowadays?
+If you’ve scoured the internet for finding a good roofer you’ve probably encountered a popular theme – how much does it cost for a new roof nowadays?
 Although it depends (that’s the popular answer) that doesn’t mean we can’t talk about money.
 We can do that right now.
 More specifically, we can talk about what some homebuilders humorously refer to as the “high cost of the lowest bid.”
 Also known as the “low-ball” bid.
 So, without further adieu, here’s…

 Tip #1.
 Choosing the right roofer usually means not choosing the cheapest bid – most of the time.
 Occasionally the better roofing contractor does have the lowest price, for whatever reason.
 (Maybe one of the in-laws needs a new roof.)
 But it’s really the exception to the rule.
 For example, sometimes accidents happen, like maybe a sales person mistakenly measures a roof too small – and then a homeowner is the beneficiary of a price that’s too small.